MehdiSaffar/cmpe250_project1_LinkedListRecord/README.md

-# CMPE250_2018Fall_Project1
-CMPE250 2018Fall Project1
+# CMPE250 2018 Fall Project 1

+## Description
+Implementing a C+= program  for generating the statistics on the expense records of a group of people.
+The expense records will be provided in the input file.
+The program reads the input file and stores the valuable information in the records in a LinkedList.
+As a final step, the program calculates the expected statistics over the LinkedList.

+Please check out Project1.pdf for more in depth description of the project.

 Due date: 24.10.2017 23:59

-Please check out Project1.pdf for description of the project.

 Due date is a strict due date!

-How to compile
+## How to compile
 In a terminal, call commands:

->cmake CMakeLists.txt

->make

-OR

 >cmake CMakeLists.txt && make